 Topical lotions, compound creams, and some supplements, such as ALA or topical capsaicin, may also provide relief.

-Physical therapy, used in combination with medications, might help with pain relief and reduce the risk of dependency on opioids.
+Physical therapy, used in combination with medications, might help relieve pain and reduce the risk of dependency on opioids.

-Electrical nerve stimulation is a painless type of physical therapy that might assist in relieving feelings of stiffness, as well as enhancing the healing of foot ulcers.
+Electrical nerve stimulation is a painless type of physical therapy that might help to reduce feelings of stiffness and enhance the healing of foot ulcers.

 Gait training involves relearning how to walk.
 It helps to prevent and stabilize foot complications, such as ulcers and injury.
-This type of physical re-education is crucial for people using prosthesis after losing limbs due to diabetic neuropathy.
+This type of physical re-education is crucial for people using prosthesis after losing limbs if diabetic neuropathy leads to an amputation.

-A good physical therapist will ensure that exercises for people with diabetic neuropathy do not hurt the feet, which are sometimes sensitive.
+A good physical therapist will ensure that exercises for people with diabetic neuropathy do not hurt the feet, which can be sensitive.

 Other therapies include devices that a person can use to keep painful or sensitive extremities from touching the bed or chair.